Involving Community at Every Step of the Process

 For more details, check out: Select Relevant Products

-Stage 3: Engage Stakeholders to Identify & Secure Funding
+Stage 3: Engage Your Community to Identify & Secure Funding

 • Uncover areas of duplicative services, overlapping funding, and ineffective or under-utilized programs in your district that can be discontinued or combined to free up funding.